- Employee Benefits

 period each year.

-- If you want to change the default, this may only be changed during the open change period for the next year
+- If you want to change the default, this may only be changed during the open change period for the next plan year

 Health Care Flexible Spending Account or Health Reimbursement Account: